 - Tear duct: (nasolacrimal duct) drains your tears from the inside corner of the eye and into the nasal cavity

-- Septum: The piece of cartilage and bone that separates the two nasal passages
+- Septum: The dividing wall between the two nasal cavities.

 What your sinuses do for you